LucaParisi/LucaParisi/README.md

 # 👋 Hi, I'm Luca Parisi

 Welcome to my GitHub profile!
-I'm a **Software Engineer** who loves to solve complex problems with simpliest and cleanest code.
+I'm a **Software Engineer** who loves to solve complex problems with the simpliest and cleanest code.

 ---